carlodev/SyntheticEddyMethod.jl/README.md

 N = Vboxinfo.N #you can override it
 ```

-Then, eddies are initialize in the virtualbox with random values of position and intensity.
+Then, eddies are initialized in the virtualbox with random values of position and intensity.
 You have to specify the time-step, `dt`.
 Then the Reynolds stress tensor.
 Here homegeneous and isotropic turbulence is considered and the terms are internally computed from the turbulence intensity (`TI`).

 ```julia
 t = 0